9dingweb/9dingweb/README.md

 - 👋 Hi, I’m @9dingweb !
-I’m interested in the Ding Coin.
+I’m interested in the DingCoin.
 - 👀 I’m currently learning how to make transacations easier,safer and freer!
 So DingCoin came into being!
 - 🌱 Welcome you to join us.